oneapi-src/oneAPI-samples/Libraries/oneTBB/tbb-resumable-tasks-sycl/README.md

 # `tbb-resumable-tasks-sycl` sample

-This sample illustrates how computational kernel can be split for execution between CPU and GPU using TBB resumable task and parallel_for.
-The TBB resumable task uses SYCL to implement calculations on GPU while the parallel_for algorithm does CPU part of calculations.
+This sample illustrates how the computational kernel can be split for execution between CPU and GPU using TBB resumable task and parallel_for.
+The TBB resumable task uses SYCL to implement GPU calculations, while the parallel_for algorithm does the CPU part of calculations.
 This tbb-resumable-tasks-sycl sample code is implemented using C++ and SYCL language for CPU and GPU.
 | Optimized for                     | Description
 |:---                               |:---
 | OS                                | Linux* Ubuntu* 18.04; Windows 10